FAQ - Last update: November 26, 2014

 Finding 'lost' survey corners

-Q: In addition to a GPS of some kind, what other tools are useful for finding survey corners?
+Q: In addition to the right kind of smartphone or GPS, what other tools are useful for finding survey corners?

-Q: I put the coordinates you provided into my GPS and found survey markers close to each of those coordinates.
+Q: I used the coordinates you provided and found survey markers close to each of those coordinates.
 Do those survey markers show my property corners?

-A: Surveyors typically mark a corner by pounding a piece of rebar into the ground and then placing a plastic cap on top of the rebar.
+A: Typically the rebar that the surveyor pounds into the ground has a plastic cap.
 That cap has the surveyor's identification number assigned by the state.
 If you find rebar close to all the approximate corner coordinates we provide and all that rebar is capped with the same identification number, then the odds are good that you have found your property corners.
 But keep in mind that corners on old surveys may have been marked with a stone or by some other means.
 And of course if you need to be 100% absolutely certain that the rebar or other markers you found are in fact your property corners then you need to hire a surveyor.

 Q: If the survey corner I found is not my property corner, then what is it?